MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Numerical results

 In this part, we investigate the effectiveness of the proposed MLP Fusion by evaluating on the natural language generation benchmark WebNLG with a set of one-shot comparable baselines.
 The results are reported in Table \ref{table:nlg}.
-The compressing/pruning setup is as the same as the NLU evaluation shown in Section \ref{subsection:nlu}.
-Our proposed method generally retains the performance of naive fine-tuning method best.
-The average accuracy of MLP Fusion is increased by about 1$\%$ compared to baselines.
-Among all the baselines, the pruning method stands out, which can be attributed to the preservation of the original MLP weight matrix size.
-However, sparse matrix multiplication is not well supported on modern GPU hardware.
+The compressing/pruning setup is the same as the NLU evaluation shown in Section \ref{subsection:nlu}.
+Our proposed method generally preserves the performance of the naive fine-tuning approach most effectively.
+MLP Fusion achieves an average accuracy improvement of about 1$\%$ compared to the baselines.
+Among the baselines, the pruning method stands out due to its preservation of the original MLP weight matrix size.
+However, the lack of robust support for sparse matrix multiplication on modern GPU hardware limits the actual efficiency gains, as detailed in \cref{sec:efficiency}.